For the past three years, my job has been to build, scale and adapt the customer support function at Pipedrive.

 Customer support is sometimes stigmatized as an entry-level job anyone could do, a cost center for the company and a basic function that should ideally be replaced by automated solutions.
 If you subscribe to that school of thought … this post probably isn’t for you.

-(or worse).
+When you hire people who are merely OK, you get performance that is merely OK (or worse).
 The pain of realizing that you knew you were taking a risk with a “meh” person is what will hurt the most.

 Conversely, the upside of spending more time in search of brilliant people is that once on board, they will figure stuff out on their own, come up with clever solutions, motivate each other and end up saving you a massive amount of effort and the company money, directly or indirectly — even if you pay them a bit more than market rate.
 Besides, who wants to spend their days around mediocre people anyway?